Goodyear Tire and Rubber Company

-History
+Retail history

-Early history 1898–1926
+Early history: 1898–1926

 The first Goodyear factory opened in Akron, Ohio, in 1898.
 The company originally manufactured bicycle and carriage tires, rubber horseshoe pads, and poker chips, and grew with the advent of the automobile.

 In 1901, Goodyear founder Frank Seiberling provided Henry Ford with racing tires.
 In 1903, Goodyear president, chairman and CEO Paul Weeks Litchfield was granted a patent for the first tubeless automobile tire.
+In 1910, the company purchased an existing rubber factory in Bowmanville, Ontario, in Canada, which expanded their manufacturing outside of the United States for the first time.

 In 1916, Litchfield found land in the Phoenix area suitable for growing long-staple cotton, which was needed to reinforce its rubber in tires.
 The 36,000 acres purchased were controlled by the Southwest Cotton Company, formed with Litchfield as president.
 (This included land that would develop into the towns of Goodyear and Litchfield Park.)

+In late 1919, the United States, influenced by the Goodyear Tire and Rubber Company, organised the creation of a "coal and steel state" under international protection which included the Upper Silesian Industrial Circle and the Ostrava–Karviná basin in the former Austrian Silesia.
+Because of opposition from France, the United States withdrew from supporting a Silesian state.
+This period was marked by tensions leading up to the 1921 Upper Silesia plebiscite.

 In 1924, Litchfield forged a joint venture with the German Luftschiffbau Zeppelin Company to form the Goodyear-Zeppelin Corporation.
 From the late 1920s to 1940, the company worked with Goodyear to build two Zeppelins in the United States.
 The partnership continued even when Zeppelin was under Nazi control and only ended after World War II began.